Yuriko Yamamoto

-Yuriko Yamamoto (山本 百合子, Yamamoto Yuriko) is a Japanese actress, voice actress, singer and narrator from Hino, Tokyo.
-She is represented by Aoni Production.
-Her debut role was the title character in Hello!
+Yuriko Yamamoto (山本 百合子, Yamamoto Yuriko) is a Japanese actress, voice actress, singer and narrator from Hino, Tokyo, affiliated with Aoni Production.

+Her debut role was as the titular character in Hello!
 Sandybell in 1981.
-She has voiced many major roles in 1980s such as Minerva in Transformers: Super-God Masterforce and 1990s anime such as Fight!
+She has voiced many major roles in 1980s series such as Minerva in Transformers: Super-God Masterforce and 1990s anime such as Fight!
 Iczer One, Gall Force, Saint Seiya, Magical Taruruto-kun, and RG Veda.